itischrisd/itis-GRK/README.md

 ---

 If you need some help, notice any bugs or come up with possible improvements, feel free to reach out to me and/or create a pull request.
-Keep in mind that some code may not be well optimized, as algorithm implamantation had to follow the variants presented during subject's lectures.
+Keep in mind that some code may not be well optimized, as algorithm implamantation had to follow requirements imposed by the course instructor.